nus-cs2113-AY2223S2/ip/docs/README.md

 ```

 ### Adding event task: `event` [task] `/from` [start date] `/to` [end date]
-Adds an event task to the task list. </br> A task type of event only keeps track of:
+Adds an event task to the task list. <br> A task type of event only keeps track of:
 - Task name
 - Status of task: done or not done
 - Start date to be tagged with task